Ukraine Situation Report

 There is an increased risk of human trafficking at border crossings, with young women and unaccompanied teenagers at particular risk.
 Increased reports of rape and sexual violence against Ukrainian women and children must be thoroughly and independently investigated to ensure accountability.
 The UN (UNODC) and the International Organization for Migration (IOM) are working with refugee response teams and civil society organizations on the ground in Ukraine and neighboring countries “to ensure the gendered nature of this crisis is addressed with gender sensitive response.”

 The exact number of such cases – due to their sensitivity (often victims, avoiding re-traumatization, do not want to mention what they experienced) – is not announced.
-From the OSCE report published in the summer, it is known that only “in Bucha, in the basement of one of the houses, 25 girls aged between 14 and 25 were kept, who were gang-raped by the Russian military, as a result of which nine of them became pregnant.”
+From an OSCE report published in the summer of 2022, it is known that only “in Bucha, in the basement of one of the houses, 25 girls aged between 14 and 25 were kept, who were gang-raped by the Russian military, as a result of which nine of them became pregnant.”

 Sexual crimes are not only rape, but also genital torture, public exposure, keeping men and women together; examination of women not by women, but by men, etc. This is strictly prohibited by Article 27 of the Geneva Convention for the Protection of the Civilian Population in Time of War (1949).
 It should be noted that sexual crimes are one of the components of the crime of genocide.